British Motor merchant

 |History||Completed in June 1928 |

-At 00.00 hours on 30 Oct, 1942, the Brittany (Master William White Dovell) in convoy SL-125 was torpedoed and sunk by U-509 near Madeira.
+At 00.00 hours on 30 October 1942 the Brittany (Master William White Dovell) in convoy SL-125 was torpedoed and sunk by U-509 near Madeira.
 12 crew members, one gunner and one passenger were lost.
-The master, 32 crew members, seven gunners and three passengers were picked up by the British auxiliary patrol vessel HMS Kelantan (F 166) (Lt A.E.
+The master, 32 crew members, seven gunners and four passengers were picked up by the British auxiliary patrol vessel HMS Kelantan (F 166) (Lt A.E.
 Jones) and landed at Gourock on 8 November.

 If you can help us with any additional information on this vessel then please contact us.